techpmsap/S4HC_Bootcamp_2018/Day2/Exercise_26/Exercise_26.md

 ### <a name="create-tile"></a>Create a new tile in the S/4HANA Cloud launchpad
 Now that our application can be ran without the Launchpad, let's create a tile for it in the S/4HANA Home page.

-1. Logon to the S/4HANA system <https://my300405.s4hana.ondemand.com/> using the credentials provided by your instructor
+1. Logon to the S/4HANA system provided by your instructor along with its credentials
 	![](images/16.png)

-1. Click on the **Extensibility** tab
+1. From the drop down list on the right, select **Extensibility**
 	![](images/17.png)

 1. Click on **Custom Tiles**